Vigil stepped up at Nepal border for coronavirus

+Special focus is on travellers from Nepal visiting religious and other tourist places in India, said health ministry in a statement.india Updated: Jan 28, 2020 00:07 IST

-New Delhi With a confirmed case of novel coronavirus (2019-nCoV) reported from its neighbouring Nepal, India has stepped up vigil at the Nepal border, and is screening people travelling across the border,.
+With a confirmed case of novel coronavirus (2019-nCoV) reported from its neighbouring Nepal, India has stepped up vigil at the Nepal border, and is screening people travelling across the border.

 Union health secretary Preeti Sudan on Monday chaired a meeting through video conference with chief secretaries of the five states bordering Nepal — Uttarakhand, Uttar Pradesh, Bihar, West Bengal and Sikkim, to review their preparedness.